-When you file for Social Security benefits or Supplemental Security Income (SSI), your lifetime earnings are used to determine the amount of your monthly retirement benefit.
+When you file for Social Security benefits or Supplemental Security Income (SSI), your lifetime earnings determine the amount of your monthly retirement benefit.
 However, this number is not static for the rest of your life.

 Your social security benefits will increase over time to keep pace with "inflation" or the cost of living.
 In other words, your retirement benefits will be affected by an annual process, referred to as the cost-of-living adjustment, or COLA.

 Congressional legislation authorized cost-of-living adjustments in 1973 and put it into practice in 1975.
 With these adjustments, SSI and Social Security benefits stay current with inflation to help retirees keep pace with their living expenses.
-Before 1975, changes to social security benefits were set by legislation.
+Before 1975, only legislation led to changes for social security benefits.

 Impact of COLA on Social Security Benefits